2007 Major League Baseball Home Run Derby

 The 2007 State Farm Home Run Derby was a 2007 Major League Baseball All-Star Game event.
 The Home Run Derby was held on July 9 at AT&T Park, the home field of the San Francisco Giants.
 As usual, the competition had eight competitors, seven of whom were eliminated over three rounds.
 The Home Run Derby was seen July 9 on ESPN at 8 p.m.
+EST.

-EST. Vladimir Guerrero of the Los Angeles Angels of Anaheim beat Alex Ríos of the Toronto Blue Jays 3–2 in the final.
+Vladimir Guerrero of the Los Angeles Angels of Anaheim beat Alex Ríos of the Toronto Blue Jays 3–2 in the final.
+Sixteen years later, Guerrero's son Vladimir Guerrero Jr. would go on to win the 2023 contest making them the only father-son tandem to win the MLB Home Run Derby.